baykamsay/adopt-me/README.md

 # adopt-me

- An adoption web app with pure React.
+A pet adoption web app with React.